Overview of the National Practice Notes

 Example: Federal Court of Australia, Practice Note CPN-1 – Central Practice Note: National Court Framework and Case Management, 25 October 2016, para 8.5.

-The Court's practice notes were developed following extensive internal consultation involving Judges and Registrars of the Court and external consultation with the legal profession and other Court users.
+The Court's practice notes were developed following extensive internal consultation involving Judges and Judicial Registrars of the Court and external consultation with the legal profession and other Court users.
 This included multiple consultation processes with the legal profession in respect of the Central, NPA and Class Action practice notes, and a "12-month review" period for General Practice Notes.
 That formal review period has now closed.

 The Court will review the feedback received and make any appropriate amendments to the practice notes.
 Although the formal review period has closed, the Court continues to welcome your feedback on all of its practice notes.